Predictive model training in Kubeflow Pipelines

 1. Prepare training dataset

-This tutorial uses the publicly available TLC Trip Record Data from New York City and example pipeline manifest files for simple preprocessing and training pipeline practice.
+This tutorial uses TLC Trip Record Data from New York City and a sample pipeline manifest file for a simple preprocessing and training pipeline exercise.

 Item | Description |